thibaudgirard/fx-training/step-01/README.md

  - `fx.Lifecycle` is used to manage the lifecycle of the application.
 We'll talk more about it later.
  - `fx.Shutdowner` is used to shutdown the application gracefully.
- - `fx.DotGraph` is used to generate a graph of the application's dependency graph.
+ - `fx.DotGraph` is used to generate a graph of the application's dependencies.
 It's provided as a string that can be given to a [graphviz tool](https://dreampuf.github.io/GraphvizOnline/) to generate a visual representation of the application's dependency graph.

 All good?
 You shall now proceed to the [next step](../step-02/README.md).